 Hope Family is the only place in the district of Nakaseke providing care for abandoned or orphaned babies and toddlers.
 We also offer outreach support to families and parents in the local community who are struggling to care for their baby.

-We are blessed to currently have four full-time ladies working with us as family mothers, as well as four faithful ladies who get through the many nappies, clothes washing, ironing and food preparation!
-At the moment we have eight babies in the home aged between seven months old & two years of age.
+We are blessed to currently have three full-time ladies working with us as family mothers, as well as four faithful ladies who get through the many nappies, clothes washing, ironing and food preparation!